hashemnawash/IT1025-1/Lab6/readme.md

 A risk is the action of using cookies, which is files placed on your system to store data for specific websites(securing your web browser).
 If a website uses cookies for authentification then a hacker may be "able to acquire unauthorized access to that site by obtaining the cookie( securing your web browser)."
 ## Internet Programming
 ### World Wide Web Consortium
 Lee invented the world wide web and created the consortium to connect the world together.
 Through his invention businesses and social networks would connect.
 Networking would take a new ohase and through his consortium technology could be passed and studied by the world.
+A standard would be web design and its applications.
+This is defined as building and rendering web pages.
+The building of them constitutes the building blocks of a standard which encompasses connection between the client and the world.

 ### HTML5 and CSS
 ### HTML and XML

 ## Components of a URL
+https=scheme.
+A typical URL begins with the scheme.
+"This tells your browser what type of address it is so the browser connects to it correctly."(Internet tips)

+ www.amazon.com=domain The name of the web site.
+Parts of the name are secondary or top level.

+ default page,=no file path provided  When you don't click on a domain a default page occurs.

+  top level domain name=.edu When you plug in a top level domain a list of conected things pop up.
+It gives you a list which is similar to what you are looking for.

+  anchor =specific location on the page  An anchor is made when the anchor tells your browser to scroll to or load a specific part of the page.

+ parameters=result of page This goes after the domain name.
+It is a long string of letters and numbers after you click something on the site.
 ## Conclusion
-Include your conclusion here...
+In coclusion i found it difficult to upload all the files.
+My computer does not have much space.
+I ultimately want to buy a new computer.
+I did my very best and hope to improve on what i learned from this course.
+I am eager to learn more  and have become more familliar witht the study of web design and the url.